In order to be able to publish Open Access, authors must pay publication fees, so-called Article Processing Charges (APC).

-The submitting author (corresponding author) must meet the above criteria.
-For articles in hybrid OnlineOpen journals, the author must indicate the institution affiliation (Brandenburgische TU Cottbus-Senftenberg) when submitting his manuscript in the submission system of the electronic editorial staff or when accepting via the Wiley Author Services interface.
+The submitting author (corresponding author) must meet the criteria above.
+For articles in hybrid OnlineOpen journals, the author must indicate the institution affiliation (Brandenburgische TU Cottbus-Senftenberg) when submitting the manuscript in the submission system of the electronic editorial staff or when accepting via the Wiley Author Services interface.
 In the case of articles for Gold Open Access journals, this process takes place during manuscript submission in the electronic manuscript submission system (Electronic Editorial Office) of the journal.

 Wiley Open Access Account Code

-All publications (primary research articles and reviews) are published Open Access, usually under a CC-BY license.
-For some journals, only CC-BY-NC and CC-BY-NC-ND licences are currently available.
-The author thus retains all rights to his publication.
+All publications (primary research articles and reviews) are published Open Access, usually under a CC BY license.
+For some journals, only CC BY-NC and CC BY-NC-ND licences are currently available.
+The authors thus retain all rights to their publication.